DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 # Deploying Ten Thousand Robots: Scalable Imitaion Learning for Lifelong Multi-Agent Path Finding

-## NEWS
-1. (2025-05-27) I have uploaded pretrained weights for static guidance on the benchmark of this paper.
-Please refer to the line 4 of the Table IV in the appendix for reproduction. (using `eval.sh`.)
-2. (2025-05-27) I have uploaded pretrained weights for Backward Dijkstra heuristics on the learn-to-follow benchmark.
-Please refer to the Figure 9 in the appendix for reproduction. (using `eval_ltf.sh`.)
-3. (2025-05-28) I have added more explanation for training.

-# Static Guidance Version
-Due to the complexity of the project, we maintain Backward Dijkstra, Static Guidance and Dynamic Guidance versions in separate branches.
-This branch is for Static Guidance versions.
-(The Backward Dijkstra version is almost the same as the Static Guidance version.
-We only need to set the `map_weights_path` to `""` in all the `expr_configs`.)

-The implementation of Dynamic Guidance Version is more complex than the Static Guidance Version.
-So, try to run code in the `static_guidance` branch first.

-1. For reproduction results of Static Guidance on the main benchmark of this paper, please refer to the line 4 of the Table IV in the appendix. (using `eval.sh`.)

-2. For reproduction results of Backward Dijkstra on the main benchmark of this paper, please refer to the line 2 of the Table IV in the appendix.

-3. For reporduction results of Backward Dijkstra on the learn-to-follow benchmark.
-Please refer to the Figure 9 in the appendix. (using `eval_ltf.sh`.)

-## Quick Introduction
-This repo maintains the code for the paper.
+This repo maintains the code for the paper, which won the on the ICRA 2025 best paper on multi-robot systems and the best student paper.

 There are some other amazing repos involved and maintained in the `lmapf_lib` folder.
 1. [Guided-PIBT](https://github.com/nobodyczcz/Guided-PIBT)
 2. [learn-to-follow](https://github.com/AIRI-Institute/learn-to-follow)
 3. [MAPFCompetition2023](https://github.com/DiligentPanda/MAPF-LRR2023): The Winning Solution of the League of Robot Runner Competition 2023.
-The League of Robot Runner Competition 2024 has a stronger winner: [EPIBT](https://github.com/Straple/LORR24), if you are interested in search-based approaches.
+The League of Robot Runner Competition 2024 has a stronger winner: [EPIBT](https://github.com/Straple/LORR24), take a look at it if you are interested in search-based approaches.
 4. [RHCR](https://github.com/Jiaoyang-Li/RHCR)

 Examples for training and evaluation are provided as scripts below.
 All training and evaluation heavily rely on experiment configs in the `expr_configs`.